rbisdorff/Digraph3/docSphinx/tutorial.rst

 Symmetric and transitive closures
 `````````````````````````````````

-Symmetric and transitive closures, by default in-site constructors, are also available (see :numref:`strongComponents`).
+Symmetric and transitive closures, by default in-location constructors, are also available (see :numref:`strongComponents`).
 Note that it is a good idea, before going ahead with these in-site operations, who irreversibly modify the original *rdg* object, to previously make a backup version of *rdg*.
 The simplest storage method, always provided by the generic :py:func:`~digraphs.Digraph.save()`, writes out in a named file the python content of the Digraph object in string representation.

 .. code-block:: pycon
    :linenos: